Gigi Hadid Finds An Unusual Way To Wear A Bikini And Teases A New Project

 On Sunday, Gigi Hadid took to Instagram to reveal that she’s been working on a new project, and she used an unusual bikini picture to pique her followers’ interest in it.
 In the image, she’s rocking a red string bikini in front of a gorgeous ocean backdrop.
 Her hair is wet and tousled, and she appears to be at a luxury resort or a private island villa.
 She’s posing atop an outdoor couch on her knees with her legs slightly spread, and she has her hands behind her head.

-The image would look like an outtake from an average swimsuit photoshoot if it it weren’t for one slight oddity.
+The image would look like an outtake from an average swimsuit photoshoot if it weren’t for one slight oddity.
 In the picture, Gigi Hadid is wearing a white crop-top underneath her red bikini top.
 Her tiny tee is so short that it doesn’t even cover up her breasts.

 “This weekend’s office,” Gigi captioned the mysterious photo.
 “A dream.. huge love & thanks to @inezandvinoodh @thestylecouncilparis @paulcavaco (can’t wait to share this project!) x.”